tblackworkshop/Pacman/README.md

 # Pacman
 Pacman using HTML and Javascript

 A representation of the classic game.
 Ghost behavior is currently randomized.
-Player can move eat dots and power pellets, triggring ghost scare mode.
+Player can move using arrow keys.
+Ghosts will enter scare mode if power pellet is collected and can be eaten for limited time.

-Download repository and click index.html to open game in browser
+Download repository, unzip folder, and open index.html to play game in browser